openhpc/cloudwg/tutorials/sc20/exercise4.md

 The first container technology that most people learn is [Docker](https://www.docker.com/).
 Docker is designed in such a way that the IAM model does not map well to HPC systems.
-That is, you must have escalated privledges (root) in order to use docker.
+That is, you must have escalated privledges (root) in order to use it.
 Because of this, most HPC systems do not support Docker.

-There are multiple, alternative container technologies that allow users to run OCI/Docker containers in userspace without admin privledges.
+There are multiple, alternative container technologies that allow users to run Docker/OCI containers in userspace without admin privledges.
 OpenHPC has support for [Singularity](https://sylabs.io/) and [Charliecloud](https://hpc.github.io/charliecloud/) and both RHEL/CentOS and SuSE have support for [Podman](https://podman.io/).